 Later on the strimming crew moved onto the summer house site and

 cleared around 8 square metres of dense vegetation whilst leaving

 mould derived mainly from bracken.
 This revealed a small exposure

 of what appeared to be a well laid paved stone surface.
-As there was no archaeological
+As there

-tomorrow to clear more of the surface and
+material we propose tomorrow to clear more of the surface and

 clean the approaching steps under archaeological supervision.

-At the grotto site a base camp was set up and an initial trench marked
+At the grotto site a base camp was set up and an initial

-reaching across the terrace; only0 a little way
+larger opening and reaching across the terrace; only0 a little way

 down the slope.
 About half of this was excavated to a depth of

 inside of the grotto and a surface of loose brick and stone rubble

 beyond.
-This will be examined further
+This will be examined further tomorrow.
+Once the

-lifted.
 We’ll pop back and photograph this tomorrow.